department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/Mapping-POA-features-and-functions-to-user-stories-and-experience.md

  > 3. No representative displayed

 ### Application process features
--	Store Applicants saved information from previous section
+-	Store applicant's saved information from previous section
 -	Continuing the application from saved
 -	Save the application’s progress
 -	Print applications progress